MicrosoftDocs/fabric-docs/docs/onelake/onelake-file-explorer.md

 ### Sign in to different accounts

-When you install OneLake file explorer you can choose which account to sign-in with.
-If you want to change the account later, you can right click the OneLake icon in the Windows notification area, choose “Account” and click “Sign Out”.
-Signing out closes OneLake file explorer.
-To sign in with another account, open OneLake file explorer again by searching for "OneLake" using Windows search (Windows + S) and select the OneLake application.
+When you install OneLake file explorer, you can choose which account to sign-in with.
+To switch accounts, right click the OneLake icon in the Windows notification area, select “Account” and then “Sign Out”.
+Signing out will exit OneLake file explorer and pause the sync.
+To sign in with another account, start OneLake file explorer again and choose the desired account.

+When you sign in with another account, you'll see the list of workspaces and items refresh in OneLake file explorer.
+If you continue to workspaces associated with the previous account, you can manually refresh the view by clicking “Sync from OneLake”.
+Those workspaces are inaccessible while you're signed into a different account.

 ### Offline support